signalfx/integrations/aws-lambda/README.md

 To use SignalFx Wrapper, include SignalFx Lambda Wrapper in your Lambda function.

-Instructions are provided in each of the Lambda wrapper.
+Instructions are provided in each of the Lambda wrapper readme files.

 - [Java](https://github.com/signalfx/lambda-java)
 - [NodeJs](https://github.com/signalfx/lambda-nodejs)